MiroMindAI/MiroEval/README.md

 ---

-## 2. Point Quality
+## 2. Comprehensive Adaptive Point-wise Quality Evaluation

-Adaptive Point-wise Quality Evaluation system that dynamically generates evaluation dimensions, criteria, and weights for each query task, enabling fine-grained quality assessment.
+Comprehensive Adaptive Point-wise Quality Evaluation that dynamically generates evaluation dimensions, criteria, and weights for each query task, enabling fine-grained quality assessment.

 ### How It Works